cmda-minor-web/real-time-web-2021/week-1.md

 #### Readme (Thursday)
 [Fork this repo][repo]
-This week you’re going to recreate [this basic chat app][socket.io] with the addition of at least one new feature.
+This week you’re going to recreate [this basic chat app][socket.io chat] with the addition of at least one new feature.
 Write down what your project’s all about in the readme of the project.
 Next week you’ll start a new project so a basic readme for this week will do.

 *Resources:* [readme driven development][rdd], [mastering markdown][markdown]
 *Note:* keep the docs up-to-date while working on your project.